sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 The Orchestrator supplies a payload of collection instructions to a topic or set of topics to which Posture Collection Services are subscribed.
 The receiving PCS components perform the required collection based on their capabilities.
 The PCS then forms a payload of collected posture attributes (including endpoint identifying information) and publishes that payload to the topic(s) to which the Posture Attribute Repository is subscribed, for persistence.

 ### Coordinate Periodic Collection
-Similar to ad-hoc collection, the Orchestrator supplies a payload of collection instructions containing additional information regarding collection periodicity, to the topic or topics to which Posture Collection Services are subscribed.
+Similar to ad-hoc collection, the Orchestrator supplies a payload of collection instructions similar to those of ad-hoc collection.
+Additional information elements containing collection identification and periodicity are included.

 #### Schedule Periodic Collection
-Collection instructions include information regarding the schedule for collection, for example, every day at Noon, or every hour at 32 minutes past the hour.
+To enable operations on periodic collection, the scheduling payload MUST include both a unique identifier for the set of collection instructions, as well as a periodicity expression to enable the collection schedule.
+An optional "immediate collection" flag will indicate to the collection component that, upon receipt of the collection instructions, a collection will automatically be initiated prior to engagement of the scheduled collection.

 #### Cancel Periodic Collection
-The Orchestrator supplies a payload of instructions to a topic or set of topics to which Posture Collection Services are subscribed.
-The receiving PCS components cancel the identified periodic collection executing on that PCS.
+The Orchestrator disables the periodic collection of posture attributes by supplying collector(s) the unique identifier of previously scheduled collection instructions.
+An optional "final collection" flag will indicate to the collection component that, upon receipt of the cancellation instructions, a final ad-hoc collection is to take place.

 ### Coordinate Observational/Event-based Collection
 In these scenarios, the "observer" acts as the Posture Collection Service.
 Interactions with the observer could specify a time period of observation and potentially information intended to filter observed posture attributes to aid the PCS in determining those attributes that are applicable for collection and persistence to the Posture Attribute Repository.